Rome: St Peter's Basilica and The Vatican

 Michelangelo’s most famous sculpture the Pietà

 We joined another line to go up to the dome, not knowing that there would be a fee of 8 Euros (6 if you prefer to walk) cash only.
 We saw the sign after lining up for at least 30 minutes or more.
+Good thing we had some cash with us.
 You ride up the elevator, then climb some 161 steps up a narrow passageway that winds around the dome.
-This was exciting for us.
+This was quite exciting.
 The reward was a close up look of the dome and a spectacular view of Rome.
 We had explored the city the day before so we could identify some of the buildings and places.

 The Dome